Can I make my staff get a COVID vaccine?

-- consider the available control measures and how they will help manage the risks of COVID-19, including any available vaccines, taking into account available evidence;
+- Consider the available control measures and how they will help manage the risks of COVID-19, including any available vaccines;

-- consult with workers and HSRs about COVID-19 and relevant control measures, including the COVID-19 vaccines (more information on your consultation obligations is available on the consultation page); and
+- Consult with workers and health and safety representatives about COVID-19 and relevant control measures, including COVID-19 vaccines;

-- determine what control measures are reasonably practicable for you to implement in your workplace (more information on the meaning of reasonably practicable is available on the risk assessment page).
+- Determine what control measures are reasonably practicable for you to implement in your workplace.

 For guidance, contact CCIWA Employee Relations Advice Centre on 9365 7660 or firstname.lastname@example.org.